AlexanderGyulev/SoftUni/Programming_Fundamentals_Python/README.md

 This is a repository, containing solutions of problems in the SoftUni course Programming Fundamentals with Python - Semptember 2022.

-So far, during this course I've worked on the following:
+During this course I've worked on the following:
 - Basic Syntax, Conditional Statements and Loops

 - Data Types and Variables